davidtos/virtual_thread_workshop/README.md

 jdk.virtualThreadScheduler.maxPoolSize=10
 ```

-Try out some diffenent numbers and see if it increases or lowers the amount of pages per second you are able to scrape.
+Try out some different numbers and see if it increases or lowers the amount of pages per second you can scrape.

-> You can remove these options when you continue to the next step.
+> These options are not needed for the following steps.

 ## (Step 7) - Improve performance
 The next step is to improve the performance of the scraper.
 Make it so that the following operations run in their own virtual thread.